munkiserver/munkiserver/README.md

 * Viewing warranty information
 * The list goes on…

-For installation instructions and documentation, see the wiki: https://github.com/jnraine/munkiserver/wiki
+For installation instructions and documentation, see the [wiki](https://github.com/munkiserver/munkiserver/wiki)